 Since a C-section is major surgery, you might have itching, numbness, open wounds, constipation, mobility restrictions, sexual discomfort, and delayed milk flow.
 Take it easy on yourself as you heal.

-The women we know who have had C-sections offer these tips for recovery:
+The mamas we know who have had C-sections offer these tips:

 - “Talk to your partner in advance about helping you get the baby for middle of the night feedings.
 It can be frustrating when you hear the baby’s cries but can’t get there fast enough.”